HugoGylbert/AjaxHomeWork/README.md

 # AjaxHomeWork

-This is my first time to use git. basic ajax call inside and use bootstrap.
+This is my first time to use git, basic ajax call inside and use bootstrap.